 - A. Campus open Our primary goal is to provide a quality education while in community.
-Independent, remote learning will be available for students in at-risk scenarios through their regular classroom teacher, in addition to a support/liaison teacher to ensure connectivity.
+Independent, remote learning will be available for students in at-risk scenarios or for families choosing to keep their child/ren at home through the regular classroom teacher(s).
 Modes of instruction provided will include live stream lessons, recorded sessions, and scheduled check-in times.
-This program will provide seamless reentry to an on-site experience for that child when the time comes to return. - B. Stable Group Distance Learning If the health department sends a Stable Group to distance learning, the entire Stable Group will be provided with a daily program that will include live stream lessons and a regular period by period schedule. - C. Campus closed The entire school will move to distance learning if the campus is closed by the health department, similar to the Stable Group scenario, but with additional whole school content such as streamed announcements, masses, assemblies, and music.
+This program will provide seamless reentry to an on-site experience for that child when the time comes to return. - B. Cohort Distance Learning If the health department sends a cohort to distance learning, the entire cohort will be provided with a daily program that will include the above-mentioned modes of instruction - C. Campus closed The entire school will move to distance learning if the campus is closed by the health department, similar to the cohort scenario, but with additional whole school content such as streamed announcements, masses, assemblies, and activities.
 Students on independent, remote learning will be folded into the whole site distance learning program.

-Distance Learning
+Whole School Distance Learning